MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 The NEO Hub should present the most up to date content your organization has to offer, so you’ll need to commit to maintaining relevant content throughout the experience.
 Develop a plan to audit content and refresh web parts as needed to ensure contact information, FAQs, the onboarding checklist, and People web parts are up tp date.
 Learn more about [managing communication sites](https://support.microsoft.com/office/manage-your-sharepoint-communication-site-21761aac-f7f7-4499-b0ca-cf283477c32f).

 - Train site owners and authors.
-Make sure all site owners and authors have appropriate training to maintain the site.
-Link to docs
+Make sure all site owners and authors have appropriate training and access to [maintain the site](https://support.microsoft.com/office/manage-your-sharepoint-communication-site-21761aac-f7f7-4499-b0ca-cf283477c32f).
 - Update content in web parts.
 Keep web parts like the People web part updated to ensure you are leveraging the full value of the NEO Hub.
 - Review previously established metrics after the launch.
 Use insights from [site analytics](https://support.microsoft.com/office/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e) to promote content on the home page, update navigation, or re-write content for clarity.
 - Establish a schedule to audit content.
 Plan when site owners should audit content in advance to make sure your sites are always up to date.